-This indicator comes on when you turn the ignition switch to ON (II).
+This indicator comes on when you turn the ignition switch to the ON (II) position.
 It reminds you and your passenger to fasten your seat belts.
-A beeper also sounds if you have not fastened your seat belt.
+A beeper also sounds if you and your front passenger have not fastened your seat belts.

-If you turn the ignition switch to ON (II) before fastening your seat belt, the beeper sounds and the indicator flashes.
-If you do not fasten your seat belt before the beeper stops, the indicator stops flashing but remains on.
+If you turn the ignition switch to the ON (II) position before fastening your seat belts, the beeper sounds, and the indicator flashes.
+If you do not fasten your seat belts before the beeper stops, the indicator stops flashing but remains on.
+If your passenger does not fasten their seat belt, the indicator comes on about 6 seconds after the ignition switch is turned to the ON (II) position.

-If you continue driving without fastening your seat belt, the beeper sounds and the indicator flashes again at regular intervals.
+If either of you do not fasten your seat belt while driving, the beeper will sound and the indicator will flash again at regular intervals.
+For more information, see page 16.